Brachytherapy: Safety around others

 Patients often ask if they need to have special safety precautions around family and friends after receiving brachytherapy.
 If temporary brachytherapy is used, no radioactive sources remain in the body after treatment.
 Therefore, there is no radiation risk to friends or family from being in close proximity with them.

 If permanent brachytherapy is used, low dose radioactive sources (seeds) are left in the body after treatment – the radiation levels are very low and decrease over time.
-In addition, the irradiation only affects tissues within a few millimeters of the radioactive sources (i.e. the tumour being treated).
-As a precaution, some people receiving permanent brachytherapy may be advised to not hold any small children or be too close to pregnant women for a short time after treatment.
+In addition, the irradiation only affects tissues within a few millimetres of the radioactive sources (i.e. the tumour being treated).
+As a precaution, some people receiving permanent brachytherapy may be advised not to hold any small children or be too close to pregnant women for a short time after treatment.
 Radiation oncologists or nurses can provide specific instructions to patients and advise for how long they need to be careful.